dessyamirudin/similaRText/README.md

 # similaRText
-Package to clean text by measuring the similarity between text
+Package to clean text by measuring the similarity between text.
+Score between 0 to 100 where 0 mean very different and 100 mean similar text.

+Any input related to this package is very much appreciated.

 ## Install Package
 	devtools::install_github("dessyamirudin/similaRText")